buildroot/buildroot/board/mender/x86_64/readme.txt

   $ make

-2. Write the Pendrive
+2. Write the image

-  The build process will create a Pendrive image called disk.img in output/images.
+  The build process will create a all-in-one image called disk.img in output/images.

   Write the image to a pendrive:

-  $ dd if=output/images/disk.img of=/dev/${pendrive}; sync
+  $ dd if=output/images/disk.img of=/dev/sdX; sync

   Once the process is complete, insert it into the target PC and boot.